abidkhan03/abidkhan03/README.md

 ### 💫About Me:

-🌳   Full Stack developer at Ownsoft Tech<br>🤔   Exploring new technologies and developing software solutions and quick hacks.<br>💼   I’m currently working on Full Stack Development projects.<br>🌱   Learning more about Full-Stack Development.<br>✍️   Pursuing Competitive Programming as hobbies/side hustles.
+🌳   Software Engineer at Datum Brain<br>🤔   Exploring new technologies and developing software solutions and quick hacks.<br>💼   I’m currently working on Full Stack Development projects.<br>🌱   Learning more about Full-Stack Development.<br>✍️   Pursuing Competitive Programming as hobbies/side hustles.

 ## 🌐 Socials: